xcompact3d/Incompact3d/README.md

 large-scale parallel applications on distributed memory systems using MPI.
 The library has a distributed Fast Fourier Transform module as well as I/O capabilities.

-Fractional time stepping is using for the time advancement, as well as solving a Poisson equation for the incompressible flew.
+Fractional time stepping is used for the time advancement, solving a Poisson equation to enforce the incompressible condition.
-The Poisson's equation is fully solved in spectral space via the use of relevant 3D Fast Fourier transforms (FFTs), allowing the use of any kind of boundary conditions for the velocity field.
+The Poisson equation is fully solved in spectral space via the use of relevant 3D Fast Fourier transforms (FFTs), allowing the use of any kind of boundary conditions for the velocity field.
 Using the concept of the modified wavenumber (to allow for operations in the spectral space to have the same accuracy as if they were performed in the physical space),